CommandPost/CommandPost-Website/index.md

 # How to Contribute:

-As you can imagine, coding something as complex and feature rich as CommandPost is a massive undertaking.
+As you can imagine, coding something as crazy complex and feature rich as CommandPost is a massive undertaking.

 You can help out by: